MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: Mental States of Habitual Smartphone Use and Persuasion Strategies

 \section{Mental States of Habitual Smartphone Use and Persuasion Strategies}

-To better understand the mental states of users' smartphone use and guide the design of our intervention system, we first conducted a Wizard-of-Oz (WoZ) study, followed by a semi-structured interview study (Sec.~\ref{sub:formative_studies:studies}).
-We summarize the results in Sec.~\ref{sub:formative_studies:mental_state}.
-Based on our initial findings, we devise four persuasion strategies (Sec.~\ref{sub:formative_studies:strategy}).
+To comprehend the mental states of users' smartphone use and guide our intervention system design, we initiated a Wizard-of-Oz (WoZ) study, followed by a semi-structured interview study (Sec.~\ref{sub:formative_studies:studies}).
+We summarized the main takeaways in Sec.~\ref{sub:formative_studies:mental_state}. \review{Based on theories and our findings, we devised four persuasion strategies and their implementation under different mental states} (Sec.~\ref{sub:formative_studies:strategy}).